vatpac-technology/sops/docs/aerodromes/classc/EastSale.md

 When the area is active the [ATIS should be updated](#specified-training-area-activations) to reflect the activation.

 #### Roulette Training Area
 The **Roulette Training Areas** are located in the north-east of the ES TMA `SFC-A060`, entirely within the R360A restricted area.
-There are two training areas: Training Area North and Training Area South.
+There are two training areas:

+- Training Area North
+- Training Area South

 Training Area South may be activated in isolation, whereas Training Area North can only be activated in conjunction with Training Area South.

 Aircraft requesting clearance to operate in the area shall be cleared a 'ROULETTE TRAINING AREA' clearance.
 This clearance gives aircraft permission to track to, and operate within, the area.